ansible/ansible/docsite/rst/playbooks_variables.rst

 ```````````````````````

 YAML syntax requires that if you start a value with {{ foo }} you quote the whole line, since it wants to be
 sure you aren't trying to start a YAML dictionary.
-This is covered on the `YAMLSyntax` page.
+This is covered on the :doc:`YAMLSyntax` page.

 This won't work::